openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 Configure Feedback in the Simple Editor
 =======================================

-In the :ref:`Simple Editor<Simple Editor>`, you configure answer feedback with the following syntax.
+In the :ref:`simple editor<Simple Editor>`, you configure answer feedback with the following syntax.
 When you create a new numerical input problem, select the template  **Numerical Input with Hints and Feedback**.
 This template has example feedback syntax that you can replace.